Intel

 Venture Round in 2009

-UQ Communications is a Japanese company focused on delivering WiMAX mobile services to enhance mobile broadband access across the country.
-The company aims to establish a comprehensive WiMAX network that facilitates reliable mobile data communication for users.
-It provides a range of data and calling plans available both online and through retail outlets, allowing customers to communicate globally in a cost-effective manner.
-Key stakeholders in UQ Communications include major firms such as KDDI Corporation, Intel Capital Corporation, East Japan Railway Company, KYOCERA Corporation, Daiwa Securities Group Inc., and The Bank of Tokyo-Mitsubishi UFJ, Ltd. In June, the company secured $43 million in funding from Intel Capital to support its operations and growth initiatives.
+UQ Communications is a Japanese company focused on delivering WiMAX mobile services aimed at enhancing mobile broadband access across various locations.
+The company strives to provide reliable mobile data communication solutions, offering a range of data and calling plans available both online and through retail outlets.
+This enables users to communicate globally in a cost-effective manner.
+Key stakeholders in UQ Communications include KDDI Corporation, Intel Capital Corporation, East Japan Railway Company, KYOCERA Corporation, Daiwa Securities Group Inc., and The Bank of Tokyo-Mitsubishi UFJ, Ltd. In June, the company secured $43 million in funding from Intel Capital to support its initiatives.

 Veoh Networks